maroskukan/workspace-ubuntu/README.md

 ### Default

-These following UI changes will be applied:
+These UI changes will be applied:

 - [Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme)
 - [Nordic theme](https://github.com/EliverLara/Nordic)
 - [Yaru cursor](https://github.com/ubuntu/yaru)
 - [Bind-wall](https://github.com/keshavbhatt/BingWall)

+These Unity Launcher changes will be applied:

+- Predefined application icon order
+- Location is set to bottom
+- Hight extending is disabled
+- Color is set to black with transparency set to 90%

 These tools and applications will be installed: